mythaxis/WorkSpace/content/posts/2008-04-20-centralia.md

 **10:01**\
 During the refreshment break _N_ avoided the sugar-rich brunch confections and authorised caffeine beverages.
 This agent noted that _N_ consumed/imbibed homemade nourishment; audio pickups inferred from self-directed comments by _N_ that it was partially soy based.
 This agent is unable to extrapolate the relevance of the following comment by _N_:
-_“You try fucking eating this swill, Babs – please let me have a donut”_
+_"You try fucking eating this swill, Babs – please let me have a donut"_

 **11:13**\
 _N_ was involved in the resolution of a group infraction.
 During the third team building exercise of the a.m. period (cross-cultural Sino-Anglo business protocols: Correct repast techniques) an altercation between Operator 1278 and Operator 9812 broke out.
 This agent is not equipped with baseline human peer-bonding analysis routines and is therefore not able to comment on the following recorded audio:
-_“You pink feather slag; I saw the conjugal tank log”_
+_"You pink feather slag; I saw the conjugal tank log"_

 And:\
-_“Well, anyone that can’t last longer than 2 minutes even in virch deserves all they get”_ _N_ was recorded admonishing these 2 operators, requesting that the discord participants discontinue their team harmony destruction.
+_"Well, anyone that can’t last longer than 2 minutes even in virch deserves all they get"_ _N_ was recorded admonishing these 2 operators, requesting that the discord participants discontinue their team harmony destruction.
 This agent witnessed an unprecedented level of authority cooperation by _N_, deferring appropriately to Xiu Chen Wong after he had defused the altercation (Advisory: Refer Xiu Chen Wong for additional leadership and fealty enablement training).

 _________